ton-community/ton-docs/docs/develop/dapps/tutorials/collection-minting.md

   }
 ```

-After that we need to crete method, that will deploy our marketplace actually:
+After that we need to create method, that will deploy our marketplace actually:

 ```ts
 public async deploy(wallet: OpenedWallet): Promise<number> {